(This page revised December 20, 2021)

 In 1918, Jay G. Rider received U.S. Patent No 1,264,684 for a self-filling pen design.
 Rider developed this design, a pull filler (see patent drawing excerpt below), and Waterman built a prototype, possibly as a prelude to purchasing the rights to the design.
 No such arrangement was agreed upon, however.
 Rider built several more prototypes; but in the end, neither Waterman nor Rider’s own company put Rider’s self-filler design into production.
 The late L. Michael Fultz wrote about this filler in a 2001 article on the now-defunct Penbid.com Web site.

 Apparently having worked for at least one other pen company (as a salesman for Waterman, according to the late L. Michael Fultz; or as a Parker factory worker, according to an unnamed source), Rider in 1905 founded his own company in Rockford, Illinois, to produce the “Perfection” pen.
 In 1907, he incorporated the company with $25,000 in capital; the other principals were H. A. Merlein, S. B. Atwood, and A. C. Horton.
 The subsequent history of the J. G. Rider Pen Company is obscure.
 Beginning in 1910, there is a 15-year gap in the annual filings of the Illinois corporation; its next filing, in 1925, states that it has ceased operation.
-Absent documentary evidence, it is reasonable to assume that by that date the company had transferred, or was in the process of transferring, its operations to Ann Arbor, Michigan.
+Rider was still in business, howver, having transferred its operations to Ann Arbor, Michigan, in 1923.
 (Some Rider pens bear imprints indicating Ann Arbor manufacture.)
-It was operating in Illinois at least as late as mid-1919, however; the J. G. Rider Pen Company appears in the 1920 Illinois list of domestic and foreign corporations.
 The official dissolution of the Illinois corporation occurred in 1927.

 Rider pens are rare, and they are highly sought after by collectors of pens from the early years of the fountain pen.
 They are well made, and they are technologically interesting.
 Even today, they are eminently usable pens, although some collectors might consider them too valuable to be used.
 If you find one whose feed will not move easily, you should contact an experienced restorer, who has the tools and knowledge to free the feed without damage.